tarantool/doc/doc/reference/tooling/tt_cli/instances.rst

 Example
 --------

-*   Show the list of enabled applications:
+*   Show the list of enabled applications and their instances:

     ..  code-block:: console